popdemtech/smartsite/walkthrough.md

 v16.14.2
 ```

-Now that Node is installed, get to building out your application.
-Check out the sample web-server [provided by the Node.js team](https://nodejs.org/en/docs/guides/getting-started-guide/).
-But listen!
-Node.js is useful for more than serving web requests.
-Node.js can be used to build desktop applications, command-line scripts, and developer libraries (things that can be `npm install`ed).
+Now that Node is installed, we'll get to building out `my-app`.
+Keep the following in mind: Node.js is useful for more than serving web requests.
+Node.js can be used to build desktop applications, command-line scripts, developer libraries (things that can be `npm install`ed), and more.
+The Node.js ecosystem is ripe for software creation.

 ## Resources